-Medicare is an essential health insurance program serving millions of Americans, and a major part of the federal budget.
-It was signed into law by President Lyndon B. Johnson in 1965 to provide health insurance to people age 65 and older.
+Medicare is an essential health insurance program serving millions of Americans and is a major part of the federal budget.
+The program was signed into law by President Lyndon B. Johnson in 1965 to provide health insurance to people age 65 and older.
 Since then, the program has been expanded to serve the blind and disabled.

-The number of people enrolled in Medicare has tripled since 1970, climbing from 20 million in 1970 to 60 million in 2018, and it is projected to reach about 90 million in 30 years.
+The number of people enrolled in Medicare has tripled since 1972, climbing from 21 million to nearly 65 million in 2022, and it is projected to reach about 88 million in 30 years.
 A major driver of Medicare enrollment is the increase in the number of older Americans.
-There are currently 52 million people age 65 and older, and that number is projected to increase nearly 60 percent by 2048.
+There are currently 60 million people age 65 and older, and that number is projected to increase by 43 percent over the next three decades.
 In addition to that population, Medicare also covers certain younger people with disabilities or specific illnesses.

 One of the biggest misconceptions about Medicare is that it is self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
 In fact, payroll taxes and premiums together only cover about half of the program’s cost.

 Medicare is a federal program that provides health insurance to people who are age 65 and older, blind, or disabled.
 Medicare consists of four "parts":

 Almost all seniors are automatically enrolled in Part A at no additional cost once they turn 65.
 Parts B, C, and D are voluntary and require enrollees to pay premiums to receive coverage.